GaryBlackbourne/Automated-Irrigation-System/doc/dev-diary.md

 This makes me think that something was not properly configured with the original project.

 Simplicity Studio 5s new project structure is much more chaotic for this type of small projects.
 I was thinking about creating a raw project where all unnecessary stuff is removed.
 Basic configuration, and learning could be much efficient that way.

+## 19/03/21

+### Hardware bugfixes:

+An issue has been found in the 555 timer-based capacity sensor.
+The RA and RB resistors were soldered in a wrong order, which caused extremely high duty-cycle while measured.
+After the exchange, the board is fully functional, perfect 50% duty-cycle was measured with oscilloscope, frequency was shifted when the capacity connected to the board changed.
+There is no hardware malfunction discovered yet, the external power-, and drive systems are to be tested.

+### Change in prototype:

+No explanations were found concerning the Pulse Counter malfunction, in order to speed up the development process, this bug is no longer on todo list.
+I have a working example with stk3700, and planned to develop one with ESP.

+### New Controler:

+Experiments started with ESP32 development.
+Used development tools:
+- espressif framework
+- vs code
+- platformIO plugin

+Arduino framework was planned to be used, but with arduino, there seem to be no way to use the PCNT module of the chip.
+Further research needs to be done about the characteristics of this module (especially frequency).

+The ESP32 uses freeRTOS system, which is preinstalled.
+This might come handy when I develop networking while reading different sensor values.
+Although learning freeRTOS system is now a prioritized task.

+### New platform:

+Espressif controllers can be developed with Arduino IDE, there own IDE, or platformIO.
+The choice for this project is platformIO, because of the comfortable code completion, function tracking and compatibility with both frameworks (Arduino / Espressif-SDK).

+Minor problems occcured during the first compile, after getting used to the environment problems were solved.
+A basic project was created, testing GPIO-s with a 'blink' functionality.